-One of the aims of this report it to identify which are the biggest factors that might inhibit consumers from switching their ECS provider.
-However, because of the increasing complexity of contracts with the increase of bundled services (double, triple and quad-play service, for example), NRAs were asked to consider a non-exhaustive list of 19 factors and to indicate the four most significant issues, which, in their experience, represent the biggest obstacles in their MS to switching between communications providers for each of the nine categories of ECS, namely:
+One of the aims of this report is to identify the biggest factors that might inhibit consumers from switching their ECS provider.
+However, as a result of the increasing complexity of contracts with the increase of bundled services (double, triple and quad-play service, for example), NRAs were asked to consider a non-exhaustive list of 19 factors and to indicate the four most significant issues, which, in their experience, represent the biggest obstacles in their MS to switching between communications providers for each of the nine categories of ECS as set out in Annex 3.